cosmos/testnets/README.md

 Next, you will have to enter a passphrase for your `$KEYNAME` key twice.
 Save the _seed_ _phrase_ in a safe place in case you forget the password.

-Now if you check your private keys you will see the `$KEYNAME` key among them with the value of your `address`:
+Now if you check your private keys you will see the `$KEYNAME` key among them:

 ```
 gaiacli keys show $KEYNAME